 - Solid Energy New Zealand Limited (subject to a deed of company arrangement)

 - Transpower New Zealand Limited

-… plus: Electricity Corporation of New Zealand Limited (a residual entity following the electricity reforms of the 1990s); Learning Media Limited (in liquidation since December 2013); New Zealand Railways Corporation (a statutory corporation that owns the railway land and leases it for a nominal fee to KiwiRail Holdings, which runs the rail business); and Terralink NZ Limited (receivership/liquidation in 2001 and finally struck off in 2013, but not yet removed formally from the SOE Act).
+… plus: Electricity Corporation of New Zealand Limited (a residual entity following the electricity reforms of the 1990s); Learning Media Limited (in liquidation since December 2013); and New Zealand Railways Corporation (a statutory corporation that owns the railway land and leases it for a nominal fee to KiwiRail Holdings, which runs the rail business).

 There are several other companies that have been SOEs over time but that have been removed from SOE status for various reasons.
 The current SOEs are all companies under the Companies Act 1993, except for New Zealand Railways Corporation, which was established under the New Zealand Railways Corporation Act 1981 as a body corporate.